 5.16 gallon = 26 bottles = 130 (5oz) glasses, reusable, 304 gauge stainless, 9.4”w x 20.6”h

 Wine is pushed out of keg with inert gas which then prevents oxygen from getting to the wine thus maintaining the wine’s freshness.
-We recommend a blend of Nitrogen and CO2 (Guinness Blend).
+We use a blend of Nitrogen and CO2 similar to a Guinness Blend.

 A simple Beer tap line cannot be used for wine.
 We use a higher grade of stainless steel (304) and special tubing to maintain the wine quality and hold up to the higher acidity and alcohol found in wine.